 Sliding Rock is a natural water slide created by a shallow creek flowing over a 60 ft. rock face and landing in an 8 ft. pool.
 This mountain water slide pumps out 11,000 gallons of water per minute!

 And all that water is freezing cold!
 Year-round, the water temperatures at Sliding Rock hover around 55 degrees Fahrenheit.

 What to Expect at Sliding Rock?

 Sliding Rock is in the Pisgah National Forest and is open all year long.
 However, it is only staffed with lifeguards and restrooms every day from Memorial Day to Labor Day and then on weekends until October 31.

-This recreation area is subject to closing due to weather and water level.
+This recreation area is subject to closing due to weather and water levels.
 So, check their Facebook page or call before you go to make sure it’s open.

 We went in the early afternoon on a weekday and didn’t have a problem finding parking.
 However, if you’re going on the weekend, I would try to get there early.